 7 SEO Techniques You Need to Be Using in 2022

-Here are the top SEO techniques you should be implementing in order to increase your site’s website traffic.
-By working on these SEO best practices, you’ll see improvements to your visibility and traffic.
+Here are the top SEO methodologies you should be implementing in order to increase your site’s website traffic.
+By working on these top SEO tactics, you’ll see improvements to your visibility and traffic.

 Delve into Google’s Core Web Vitals